srivastava-tashi/employee-attrition-ml-pipeline/README.md

 ## Results and Conclusion
 The project compare multiple machine learning models to determine the best performing classifier for employee attrition prediction.
 Hyperparameter tuning and cross-validation are used to improve robustness and avoid overfitting.
+Logistic Regression performs the best against the other classifiers with roc_auc score of 70.65%

 • Employee Attrition rate is **16%**